chrfrenning/ironviper/README.md

 Current status is that resource provisioning (deploy_azure.sh) is working, and manual uploads of files to 'file-store' container will result in thumbs and previews generated if you run the converter container somewhere. #notforthefaintofheart

+## can i test this somehow?

+Once more of the project is done, I will set up a public test site so that you can see what this is about without deploying and running the stuff yourself.

 ## how to get started

 1. You need an Azure subscription.